Greece joins Mediterranean race to win back tourists

 Greece launched its tourism season Friday amid a competitive scramble across the Mediterranean to lure vacationers emerging from lockdowns.

 “We’re all vaccinated, the tables are outside and spread out, with hand sanitizers on each one.
 We’re ready.
 Now we wait,” Kapri said, standing beside large display cabinets with fresh fish on beds of crushed ice.
-During a six-month lockdown, Gorgona closed for the first time in its 50-year history.
+During a six-month lockdown, Gorgona closed for the first time in its 50-year history, a pattern seen across Greece including the nearby island of Mykonos and Santorini.

 The European Union has yet to roll out its cellphone-friendly travel pass system.
 But southern member-states, driven deeper into debt by the pandemic and highly dependent on tourism revenues, are not waiting.